JonathanWilbur/wildboar-imap-server/README.md

   - This is for, among other things, indicating which commands should go through authorization.
 - [x] Add `commands_needing_authorization` configuration directive.
 - [ ] Is `LexemeType.ERROR` really necessary anymore?
+- [ ] Implement an interface for command callbacks to write to the socket in a more controlled manner.

 ### Alpha